I married my husband in 1989. We lived in an old brick garage that was converted into a house which was built in the 1940s.

 So it began, we started removing all of the fiberglass.
 Every room that had it removed felt better than rooms that still had it.
 My lungs could feel the difference.

 As the gutting of the building continued, my daughter moved out into a house that was built in the 1700s with limited fiberglass.
 After about 4 months she started to feel better.
+She was even able to start eating foods that contained gluten again with no problems.
 She felt well enough to drive to her old apartment and pick up a load of her belongings.
 When she unlocked the front door and walked in the air hit her like a ton of bricks.
 She ran back outside.
 Gathering her wits she took some deep breaths.
 She then held her breath and she ran into the building and grabbed a few things trying to breathe as little as possible.
 That’s when she became deftly aware that it was indeed the air that was causing her sickness.
 After being in ‘good air’ her body was rejecting the old ‘bad air’.